 Built with Sports Fans in Mind

-As you can see from the channel list, fuboTV is certainly sports-focused.
-Out of the 75+ networks, the bulk are sports networks – but there are still plenty of news stations, entertainment channels, and more.
+As you can see from the channel list, fuboTV is certainly sports focused.
+Out of the 95+ networks, you’ll find over 30 sports networks included.
+There are also plenty of news stations, entertainment channels, and more.

-- Wide channel variety, with a focus on sports
+- Decent channel variety, with a focus on sports

-- Get all the channels you need for MLB Playoffs streaming, except for MLB Network
+- Get most of the channels you need for MLB Playoffs streaming

 Subscribers can save money with Sling TV’s rock-bottom pricing

-Sling TV offers affordable basic packages with 20-40 channels in them, for just $25 a month.
+Sling TV offers affordable basic packages with 30-50 channels in them, starting at just $25 a month.
 It’s a good option for baseball playoffs streaming because it offers FS1, FOX (select markets), and TBS.
 Additional channel packs can be added for a small monthly fee, starting at $5/month.
 With Sling, you can watch MLB Playoffs online with Roku, Xbox, mobile devices, Apple TV, and more!

 Save Money and Get the Channels You Want